 Over-packing boxes of china will increase the risk of breakage, and it’ll make your boxes trickier to carry.
 Keep stacks small and fill any excess space in boxes with bubble wrap.

 Unwrapping your china on the hunt for a specific item will increase the risk of damage.
-Be sure to label your boxes so you can find what you’re looking for without rummaging through boxes.
+Be sure to label your boxes with a marker pen so you can find what you’re looking for without rummaging through boxes.

 Now your fancy stuff is taken care of, keep your valuable electronics safe during storage with these tips.